6 Best Cities To Rent A Home

 When you calculate the average cost of living, including housing, utilities, groceries, and transportation, Missouri takes the cake.
 St. Louis reflects that affordability, with groceries, healthcare, housing, and utilities being even lower than the state average.
 The unemployment rate is only 3.3%, which is on par with the national average.

 The average monthly rent in St. Louis is under $1000, with the average income being over $61,000, which is both higher than the state and national average.
 The low cost of living paired with the higher average income makes St. Louis the ideal city in which to live.
+But make sure you have a car with good heating, because it gets cold in Missouri.

 Seattle is a beautiful port and the only West-coast city on this list.
 This tech mecca has become its own version of Silicone Valley with a thriving job market that attracts some of the best minds in the world.
 Unfortunately, that attraction has drastically increased the cost of purchasing a home.